 How I Found Myself in an Unexpected Hypoglycemia Crisis

-Adrian Marquez has been living with Type 2 diabetes for over 7 years, however, while learning about his condition, he experienced an episode of hypoglycemia.
+Adrian Marquez has been living with type 2 diabetes for over seven years, however, while learning about his condition, he experienced an episode of hypoglycemia.
 Adrian has been featured in our #BeyondPowerful campaign on Instagram.
 Read more about his experience below.
 To read more about Hypoglycemia and How to treat it, click here.

 No one had explained to me how diabetes would affect my daily life and I had only received basic information about how to eat and how to use certain medications.
 Fortunately, from the first day after my diagnosis, I decided to start working on finding information about diabetes management.
 I knew some concepts very well in theory and I thought I was prepared to handle any situation diabetes threw at me.
 Little did I know, that wasn’t exactly the case.

-I ran as fast as my legs could carry me to get my glucose meter to test my blood sugar.
+I ran as fast as my legs could carry me to get my blood glucose meter to test my blood sugar.
 There it was, my meter read a horrible 2.1 mmol/L38 mg/dL!
-I was experiencing my first low-blood sugar event — hypoglycemia.
+I was experiencing my first low-blood sugar event—hypoglycemia.